 Pancreatic head adenocarcinoma of this patient presented with diarrhoea and subsequent obstruction with double duct sign leading to jaundice and pruritus.
 The obstruction impinged on part of the duodenum and part of the gall bladder leading to biliary drainage, which was circumvented by stenting.

 Early diagnosis for pancreatic adenocarcinoma is difficult due to the fact that it presents with non-specific and generalize symptoms, however, pancreaticoduodenectomy (Whipple’s procedure) is the recommended procedure especially for well differentiated cells.
 Post-surgery survival is achieved by adjuvant therapy such as chemotherapy with NAB paclitaxel-gemcitabine regimen.
+Please quote/cite the references.

 A multidisciplinary protocol with radiologists, medical laboratory scientists, surgeons, and gastroenterologists is supported by current study in order to maximise the type and timing of intervention.
+Citation.

 Conclusion